ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ## 2. Add `Chat` to the index.html

-- import the web component in the `bundle.esm.js` via: `import Chat from ./Chat.js`;
+- The `src/bundle.esm.ts` is the main entry point where all components or additional logic are imported and assembled, so let's import our new web component there: `import Chat from ./Chat.js`;
 - Add it to the `index.html`: `<my-chat></my-chat>`.

 The test page will reload and render the  `Chat` web component.